awslabs/multi-az-workshop/content/lab-3/index.en.md

 ## Observe the failure

-Navigate back to the Wild Rydes service level dashboard we reviewed during lab 1.
+Navigate back to the Wild Rydes service level dashboard we reviewed during [Lab 1](/lab-1/index).

 ::::alert{type="info" header="Alarms take time to be triggered"}
 The alarm may take up to 3 minutes to change state to `ALARM`.
 It is using an [M of N](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarm-evaluation) configuration, requiring 2 datapoints in 3 minutes.
 Making alarms that react quickly while not being overly sensitive to transient issues is a careful balance.
 Using a "2 of 3" or "3 of 5" configuration is common.